 Kratom and 7-hydroxymitragynine (7-OH) regulation in Tennessee just shifted in a major way.
-At the state level, the ban bill cleared both chambers on April 16, 2026 and is awaiting the Governor’s signature; the regulate-and-cap alternative (HB2594) did not advance.
+At the state level, the ban was signed into law on May 7, 2026 (Public Chapter 950) and took effect July 1, 2026; the regulate-and-cap alternative (HB2594) did not advance.
 At the federal level, the FDA has formally asked the DEA to schedule concentrated 7-OH products as Schedule I. This article covers the legislative history of Tennessee’s ban law, what the passed bill actually does, what happened to HB2594, and — most importantly for patients — what none of it changes about the decision to seek treatment.

 The Legal Status in Tennessee Today

-As of April 2026 — before the ban takes effect — Tennessee Code § 39-17-452 permits the sale of natural kratom products to adults aged 21 and older.
-Certain concentrated, synthetic, or chemically modified kratom-derived products are already restricted under existing state law, but whole-leaf kratom and many commercial extracts remain legal to sell and possess for adults of legal age.
+Until July 1, 2026, Tennessee Code § 39-17-452 permitted the sale of natural kratom products to adults aged 21 and older.
+Certain concentrated, synthetic, or chemically modified kratom-derived products were already restricted under that statute, but whole-leaf kratom and many commercial extracts remained legal to sell and possess for adults of legal age until the ban took effect.

-That baseline is the starting point for what the new law would change.
-Matthew Davenport’s Law represents a sharp turn — from a regulated-for-21+ sale model to outright criminal prohibition.
+That baseline was the starting point for what the new law changed.
+Matthew Davenport’s Law changed that completely — from a regulated-for-21+ sale model to outright criminal prohibition.

 Matthew Davenport’s Law — From HB1647 (introduced) to HB1649/SB1656 (passed)

 Legislative history note.
-The bill was first introduced as HB1647/SB1655 in January 2026 with a harsher, felony-across-the-board penalty structure (Class D felony possession / Class B felony manufacture-deliver-sell / Class A felony sale to a minor).
-It was reintroduced and reworked as the companion pair HB1649/SB1656 with softened penalties — the possession charge was reduced from a felony to a misdemeanor, and the trafficking tiers were each stepped down one class.
-The HB1649/SB1656 substituted version is what actually passed both chambers.
+The reworked companion pair HB1649/SB1656 is the version that passed both chambers; the timeline above traces its path from the harsher introduced filing.
 Because the earlier HB1647/SB1655 filing is still the bill people Google for, and because the URL for this article was set when the introduced version was the active bill, we keep that in our internal reference.
 For citation and current-status purposes, the bill you want to track is HB1649/SB1656.

 These are not minor offenses, but they are materially less harsh than the original HB1647/SB1655 draft — particularly for possession, which became a misdemeanor rather than a felony.
 For anyone using kratom today, that distinction matters: the law still criminalizes possession, but the long-term employment, firearm, and voting-rights consequences of a possession conviction are different from what the introduced version would have produced.